bartlomiejfornalczyk/psai/README.md

 # psai
-PHP generator for Powershell to download and install apps in the background (silent mode).
+PHP Powershell script generator for downloading and installing apps in the background (silent mode).
 Free for commercial use Ninite alternative.

 # How to use